Tenzingkunsang/Tenzingkunsang/README.md

 # 💫 About Me:
 Hi there! 👋<br><br>I'm Tenzing Kunsang Sherpa, a passionate coder with a love for turning ideas into reality through code.
-While I may not be a professional software developer, I thoroughly enjoy working on coding projects and continuously learning new technologies to <br>enhance my skills.
+I thoroughly enjoy working on coding projects and continuously learning new technologies to <br>enhance my skills.

 ## 🌐 Socials: